 Do it solo, sans guide, wearing your pants on your head – I don’t care!
 You know your limits and you know how’d like to go out (I personally would like to finish the race naked and stoned in a ball pit filled with marshmallows).
 But now I feel like I’ve properly informed you; the rest is up to you!

 Maybe Get Insured Before Your Adventure to Meemure Village and the Knuckles Mountain Range

 Sure, I said it’s South Asia on easy mode but I also said there were leopards.
 It would be a shame if a leopard ate your legs and arms and then you were left as a limbless, insurance-less stump with exorbitantly high medical fees.

-Get insured before you go into Sri Lanka’s most untouched landscape (duh).
+Consider getting insured before you go into Sri Lanka’s most untouched landscape (it’s a bit of a ‘duh’).
 Who’s gonna cover you for disembodiment-by-leopard?
 World Nomads!

 …and back again.
 The return from Meemure village.